developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 \appendix % Starts the appendix

 \section{Supplemental Details}
-This section appears as Appendix A.
+This section appears as ``Appendix A''.

 \end{document}
 ```